 Operationalization in quantitative research is the act of specifying exactly how a concept will be measured.
 Before measuring the concept of violent crime a researcher must decide what are indictors of violent crime and then specify how these indicators will be counted.
 Examining how a researcher has operationalized a concept is the first place to look for weakness in the research design is operationalization.
 Operationalization is a process of defining the measurement of a phenomenon that is not directly measurable.
-Many would argue that assaults level 1 contain many acts which many would not really see as indicators of the concept of ‘violence’.
 The United States government, for example, does not include this kind of assault in their measure of crime.

 Operationalization of Criminal Law and Policy in Local Law Enforcement: Organizational Permeability and the Policing of Hate Crime - Jenness, Valerie. and Grattet, Ryken.